stefan-hoeck/idris2-tutorial/src/Tutorial/Intro.md

 ### Pure Functional Programming

-Pure functional programming language come with an additional important guarantee: Functions don't have side effects like writing to a file or mutating global state.
+Pure functional programming languages come with an additional important guarantee: Functions don't have side effects like writing to a file or mutating global state.
 They can only compute a result from their arguments possibly by invoking other